-A pot experiment was conducted in the nursery of Plantation Crop Garden, Biswanath College of Agriculture [26.7° (26°42’) N latitude, 93.5° (93°30’) E longitude and altitude 105 m AMSL], AAU, Biswanath Chariali, Assam, India during rabi season 2023 to assess the reaction of some gladiolus cultivars against root-knot nematode, Meloidogyne incognita.
+A pot experiment was conducted in the Nursery facility of Plantation Crop Garden, Biswanath College of Agriculture.
+The facility is located at 26.7° (26°42’) N latitude, 93.5° (93°30’) E longitude and altitude 105 m amsl, AAU, Biswanath Chariali, Assam, India.
+The trial was conducted during rabi season of 2023 to assess the performance of some gladiolus cultivars for tolerance to root-knot nematode (Meloidogyne incognita).
 Corms of eight gladiolus cultivars were collected from the Instructional cum Research Farm, Department of Horticulture, Biswanath College of Agriculture, AAU, Biswanath Chariali, Assam and AAU-Horticultural Research Station, Kahikuchi, Assam.
-Plastic pots of 1000 cc capacity were filled with sterilized soil, sand and cow dung mixture in the ratio of 2:1:1.
+Plastic pots of 1000 cm3 capacity were filled with sterilized soil, sand and cow dung mixture in the ratio of 2:1:1.
 After filling of pots a single corm of different gladiolus cultivars were planted in each pot.
 The pots were arranged in completely randomized design with five replications for each cultivar.
-Fifteen days after planting plants were inoculated with freshly hatched second stage juveniles of M. incognita @ 1000J2 per pot.
+At 15 days after planting, the growing seedlings were inoculated with freshly hatched second stage juveniles of M. incognita @ 1000J2 per plant per pot.
 Regular watering was done till the terminations of the experiment.
-Two months after inoculation plants were uprooted carefully and roots system was properly washed under running tap water to remove the adhering soil particles in roots.
+At two months after inoculation, the plants were carefully uprooted and the roots were properly washed under running tap water to remove the adhering soil particles in them.
 Observations on number of galls per root system and root-knot index were recorded.
-The varieties were categorized as highly resistant (HR), resistant (R), moderately resistant (MR), susceptible (S) and highly susceptible (HS) on the basis of number of galls per plant following 1-5 gall index scales furnish below (Taylor and Sasser, 1978).
+The varieties were categorized as highly resistant (HR), resistant (R), moderately resistant (MR), susceptible (S) and highly susceptible (HS) on the basis of number of galls per plant following the 1-5 gall index scale by Taylor and Sasser (1978).

+Table 1: Gall index (1 to 5 scales)